Xalgorithms/general-documentation/concepts/on.rule.systems.md

 Applicability, on the other hand, *does* match the qualities of an *inference* system.
-Within [Xalgo](https://github.com/Xalgorithms/general-documentation/blob/master/xalgo.md), applicability is expressed as a series of boolean expessions based on key and values from the *execution context* (as `WHEN` statements).
+Within [Xalgo](https://github.com/Xalgorithms/general-documentation/blob/master/xalgo.md), applicability is expressed as a series of boolean expressions based on key and values from the *execution context* (as `WHEN` statements).
 This could be very effectively represented in a system like Datalog or Drools.
 The **reason this has not been done** is that we wanted to retain a symmetry of syntax with Xalgo